Removal of Hot Saturns in Mass-Radius Plane by Runaway Mass Loss: Results

 Fig.~\ref{fig:exampleTracks} illustrates our radius and mass evolution tracks.
 We show three representative cases for a Saturn-mass planet.
 At Saturn's orbit (9.58 AU), the planet experiences no mass loss and cools normally.
 At 0.07 AU, the planet is a fairly typical hot Saturn, which cools to an inflated equilibrium where the luminosity equals the anomalous heating \citep[see e.g.][]{Thorngren2021}.
 The planet experiences modest mass loss over the course of its lifetime.

 Placing a Saturn at 0.05 AU has a very different outcome.
-Although the planet does not initially overflow its Roche lobe nor is the initial mass-loss rate particularly high, the slow erosion of mass accelerates into the catastrophic removal of the envelope at $\sim$100 Myrs.
+Although the planet does not initially overflow its Roche lobe nor is the initial mass-loss rate particularly high, the slow erosion of mass accelerates into the catastrophic removal of the envelope at $\sim$400 Myrs.
 This run-away mass loss is effected by an adiabatic expansion of the planet as it enlarges while losing mass at constant specific entropy.
 Critically, the rate of mass loss scales as the radius cubed (recall Eq. \ref{eq:massLoss}), enhanced further by the tidal factor $K_t$.
 Furthermore, at very low densities the mass-radius relationship becomes particularly steep (see Fig, \ref{fig:overview}).
-The result is a positive feedback loop that reaches a head at around 100 Myr, when the planet grows in size rapidly, overflows its Roche lobe, and ejects its envelope, leaving only a stripped core behind.
-Testing the robustness of this result, we found that even restricting the model radius to $< 2.2 R_J$ (roughly the largest planets observed) makes little difference---runaway mass-loss occurs regardless.
+The result is a positive feedback loop that reaches a head at around 100 Myr, when the planet grows in size rapidly, overflows its Roche lobe, rapidly losing mass and expanding the semi-major axis.
+Over the course of ~30 Myr., the planet goes from 58 to 17.4 $M_\oplus$ and moves out to 0.95 AU.
+What's left of the envelope continues to be stripped away by XUV-driven mass-loss, leaving less than 1 $M_\oplus$ of H/He on top of the 10.67 $M_\oplus$ core by 1 Gyr.

+There is a subtle feature of this process which \citet{Valsecchi2014} observed and which we reproduce.
+After Roche Lobe overflow starts, the orbit quickly expands just far enough to shut it off again (sacrificing some mass in the process).
+However, unlike in \cite{Valsecchi2014}, XUV-mass loss is still taking place, and again expands the radius into the overflow regime.
+Thus the planet is continuously very close to filling its Roche lobe and periodically exceeding it.
+We do not explore this process in great detail here, as for our purposes it is enough to know that the process is very fast compared to thermal evolution, and that the growth in the semimajor axes is directly proportional to the mass lost.